Camille-Dupre-la-Tour/Game_of_Life-Ryan_Jabbour-CDOF2/README.md

 python game_of_life.py
 ```

-You should see an animated simulation of Conway's Game of Life in a 2D grid.
+You should see an animated simulation of Conway's Game of Life in a 2D grid, with enhanced features like color-coding and the ability to pause and resume the simulation using the spacebar.

+---

+## Features

+- **Color-Coding for Cell States**: Cells are now visually differentiated based on their state:
+  - Newly born cells are colored distinctively.
+  - Surviving cells are displayed in a different color.
+  - Dying cells are also highlighted for clear identification.

+- **Pause and Resume**: The simulation can be paused and resumed by pressing the spacebar during the animation.
+A "Paused" label will appear when the game is paused.

+- **Optimized Neighbor Counting**: The neighbor counting process has been optimized using NumPy operations to improve performance, especially on larger grids.
+This reduces the computational cost by vectorizing the neighbor calculation.

 ---